-"Let me tell you, that you should not repeat that question when we go to church young lady!
+"Let me tell you, that you should not repeat that question when we go to church young lady.
 Your father and I can appreciate good thinking.
-But there are too many people who would consider such idea's as blasphemy.
+But there are too many people who would consider such ideas as blasphemy.
 Saying such things out loud can create enemies for life.
 Especially adults, can not accept if children appear wiser than they are."
-"But that is not fair!"
+"But that is not fair."
 "I know, Lily, but life is seldom fair.
 Actually, on the contrary.
 But nothing to worry about now.
 For you, there are more than enough miraculous things in this world to discover."
-Amazing girl On a beautiful sunny-Saturday morning, Lily's dad asked at the breakfast table, "Girls, can you do something for me?"
-Petunia's face already turned a deeper shade of sour.

-"You all remember about the car accident of Mr. and Mrs.

-Dent, who live some houses down the street?"
-Petunia replied resolutely, "Sorry dad, but I still have THAT much homework, and I wanted it to be finished..."
-Even though Lily knew it was a little lie, as Petunia hardly did any homework at all, or postponed it as long as possible, she said nothing about it.
+An Amazing Girl An avalanche.
+For some it means just another natural phenomena.
+The same avalanche could have a major impact on other people's life.
+Causing death and destruction, forming a clear demarcation: events before, and the life after the event.
+And its cause?
+The soft sound of a whispered word, a little vibration may start it.
+Or the falling of a single snowflake.
+Its weight is insignificant.
+Many snowflakes felt before and others would fall later on a snowy shrine.
+Considering events that have worldwide impact, it is normally impossible to trace down the single event that cause the balance to tip.
+Normally impossible, but not this time.
+The mere idea of snowflakes falling in England in June is unrealistic and too absurd for words.
+And this was exactly the same description many would give to the concept of people able of doing Magic in this day and age, in the developed western world.
+That day, such a proverbial snowflake would fall upon Lily's life, causing later an avalanche in the magical world.
+On the twelfth of June, the sun shone vigorously, despite the early hour.
+Was it trying to make up for something else hiding in the atmosphere?
+That Saturday morning, Lily's dad asked at the breakfast table, "Girls, can you do something for me?"
+Petunia, who's mistaken impression that her father favoured her sister, was looking sturdy since the moment she woke up.
+The idea that she had to help along her sister, made her face turn a deeper shade of sour.
+"You all remember the car accident of Mr and Mrs Dent, who lives some houses down the street nearby?"
+Petunia spread her arms wide and determined to let her sister do this chore, replied, "Sorry dad, but I still have THAT much homework, and I wanted it to be finished..."
+Even though Lily knew it was a lie, as Petunia normally postponed homework as long as possible, she looked at her with questioning eyes, but said nothing about it.
 "Yes, certainly, dad.
-Mr Dent helped me to repair a flat tire, and Mrs Dent has learned me all about flowers when I was helping her in the garden" "Ah," her father said.
-"That is good then."
+Mr Dent helped me repair a flat tire, and Mrs Dent learned me all about flowers when I was helping her in the garden" "Ah," her father said.
+"This might be a good opportunity to repay the favour."
 "Is Mrs Dent coming home again?"
 Lily asked.

-Her father's cheerful face became serious again.
+Her father's cheerful expression turned serious.
 "No, on the contrary.
-And Mr. Dent is missing her still more every day.
+And Mr Dent is missing her more every day.
 He is growing sadder day by day.
-It looks like he is giving up all hope.
+It looks like he has giving up hope that she ever wakes up again.
 I just paid him a visit.
-You should have seen him at home all alone."
-"So what can I do then?"
+You should have seen him at home.
+He neglects himself since the accident" "So what you want me to do?"
 Lily inquired.